ucfopen/Materia/README.md

 ## Installation

-Materia is configured to use Docker containers in production environments, orchestrated through docker compose, though other orchestration frameworks could potentially be used instead.
-While it may be possible to deploy Materia without Docker, we **do not recommend doing so**.
+Materia is configured to use docker containers in production environments, orchestrated through docker compose, though other orchestration frameworks could potentially be used instead.
+While it may be possible to deploy Materia without docker, we **do not recommend doing so**.

 ### Docker Deployment

-Refer to the [Materia Docker Readme](docker/README.md) for a full breakdown of Materia's docker configuration and deployment in both development and production.
+Refer to the [Materia docker readme](docker/README.md) for a full breakdown of Materia's docker configuration and deployment in both development and production.

 ### Configuration